siobhanlgorman/knits-and-pieces/README.md

 - Web Marketing
 Paid web advertising is not currently within the scope of this project.
 However a newsletter link has been added to the website as an easy way for a small business such as Knits and Pieces to reach customers and keep them up to date with new products, special offers and to keep the ecommerce store fresh.
 Newsletter
 A Facebook business page was set up for the purposes of this project.
 This is another method for a small business to reach new customers and retain existing customers.
 Since the business is not currently live this site may have been taken down.
-A screenshot is provided: [#] https://www.facebook.com/Knits-and-Pieces-111739761381732
+A screenshot is provided.
+[Link to Facebook business page](https://www.facebook.com/Knits-and-Pieces-111739761381732)

 ![](documentation/screenshots/fbpage800.png)